Bonke88/revops-jet-site/src/content/guides/b-2-b-data-enrichment.md

 This means scheduling regular data refreshes and putting monitoring in place to catch problems before they ever affect your sales and marketing teams.
 This commitment to upkeep is what separates a short-term cleanup project from a long-term strategic asset.

 For a lot of teams, building and maintaining these complex data pipelines is a massive drain on precious engineering resources.
-Instead of sinking months into building infrastructure, a managed service like **RevOps JET** can act as your accelerator.
+Instead of sinking months into building infrastructure, a managed service like [**RevOps JET**](https://revopsjet.com) can act as your accelerator.
 A service can deliver a pre-built, expert-managed engine, helping your team see results in weeks, not quarters.
 This frees you up to focus on strategic wins instead of getting bogged down in technical headaches.

+## Key Takeaways

+Here are the essential insights from this guide to help you build a winning data enrichment strategy:

+- **B2B data enrichment** transforms incomplete contact records into actionable intelligence by adding firmographics, demographics, technographics, and intent data to basic customer information
+- Companies investing in enrichment see **20-30% higher conversion rates** on enriched leads compared to raw leads, directly increasing pipeline value
+- **25-30% of B2B data decays annually**—continuous, automated enrichment is essential, not optional, to maintain data quality
+- Modern enrichment architecture requires CDC pipelines for real-time updates, data warehouses (Snowflake/BigQuery) for centralized storage, and transformation layers (dbt) for data modeling
+- Focus on **strategic prioritization**—enrich only the high-impact fields that directly fuel your ICP matching and sales plays to maximize ROI
+- The data enrichment market is projected to grow from **$5 billion in 2025 to $15 billion by 2033**, reflecting its critical role in modern revenue operations
+- Choose vendors carefully based on data quality, integration capabilities, and compliance—your enrichment strategy is only as good as your data source

 ## Frequently Asked Questions About B2B Data Enrichment